mtholder/mtholder.github.io/like-bayes-bio.md

 |Wed., lecture: Bayesian, MCMC | |
 |Thurs., lecture Model averaging MCMC | |

+More examples can be found at [the site for the KU version of the course](http://phylo.bio.ku.edu/courses/likelihood).

 The source code for the slides and examples is at [https://github.com/mtholder/like-bayes-bio-4-day-workshop](https://github.com/mtholder/like-bayes-bio-4-day-workshop)

 ## Workshop goals